cojd/MAPP/README.md

 `grunt adbpush`

 #### Using Appllication
-1. On your Android open the previously installed ODK-X tables app
+1. On your Android Device, open the previously installed ODK-X tables app
 2. In the top right corner select the Preferences tab
 3. Press the Reset Configuration Button
 4. Go back to the home menu of the application, you can now use the app.